New research shows consumers uninformed, wary of new vehicle technology

 Separately, a survey released Thursday in Britain found that 55 percent of 2,002 respondents said they were unlikely to want to be a passenger in a driverless car.
 The poll was conducted by the Institution of Mechanical Engineers/ICM Unlimited.

-A separate study by University of Michigan researcher Michael Sivak earlier this week found similar wariness of driverless vehicle technology among U.S. residents.
+A separate study by University of Michigan researcher Michael Sivak earlier this week found similar wariness of driverless vehicle technology among U.S. residents, with more than half of respondents saying they’d rather drive themselves.

-Tesla Motors Inc, the Silicon Valley vehicle maker, said it received 373,000 net orders for its Model 3 sedan based on showing a prototype vehicle that won’t be available until late 2017.
+Tesla Motors Inc, the Silicon Valley vehicle maker, has had little trouble generating enthusiasm for its electric luxury sedans and sport utility vehicles.
+The company said it received 373,000 net orders for its Model 3 sedan based on showing a prototype vehicle that won’t be available until late 2017.

 Still, sales of plug-in, hybrid and electric vehicles in the U.S. are less than 3 percent of the total market, according to industry sales figures.
-Mainstream automakers are under pressure to sell more plug-in vehicles to comply with greenhouse gas emission limits and state electric car sales mandates.
+Mainstream automakers are under pressure to sell electric or partially electric vehicles to comply with greenhouse gas emissions limits.

-Ford plans to step up efforts to sell plug-in hybrids such as the 2017 Ford Fusion Energi, which the company says has a 610 mile range, by staging events to allow customers to drive them, and creating new digital marketing to explain what the technology does.
+Ford plans to step up efforts to sell plug-in hybrids such as the Ford Fusion Energi by staging events to allow customers to drive them, and creating new digital marketing to explain what the technology can do.

-"The EV space is very fragmented," Ford Fusion marketing manager Wade Jackson told Reuters, referring to confusion over the different attributes of hybrids, plug-in hybrids and electric vehicles.
-"Not a lot of manufacturers have come up with a clear understanding of what each means."

-Among other efforts, Ford is also promoting road trips that plug-in hybrid owners could do on a single tank of gas, plus a battery charge.

 (Reporting By Joe White)